Online Masters in Nursing Programs

 MSN Online Curriculum

 Core courses are usually taken by all students enrolled in an MSN online program.
 These courses typically interweave theory, research and practice to forma firm foundation of knowledge.
-Students could learn about recent trends in health practices, delivery systems, regulations and procedures.
+Students could learn about recent trends in healthcare practices, delivery systems, regulations and procedures.
 At the same time, they might take courses that address human health and development through the lifespan.
 While they study nursing science, nurses could also acquire interpersonal skills and the ability to lead.
 Below are some examples of the type of required core courses an online nursing masters program might have.

 - Nurse Informatics